Michaelryang/michaelyang.github.io/src/content/blog/02-DirectX-Math_Vectors/index.md

 In chapter 1 of **3D Game Programming with DirectX 12** by Frank Luna, there is a brief overview of some vector basics, followed by an overview of the ``DirectXMath.h`` math library.
 This uses the "SSE2" instruction set (Streaming SIMD Extensions 2), which introduces double-precision floating point instructions.
 What's important to know here is that 128-bit wide SIMD (single instruction multiple data) instructions can do things to _four_ 32-bit ``floats`` or ``ints` with _one_ instruction.

 Naturally, this is terrific for vector calculations; for example, we can perform vector addition with one SIMD instruction instead of four scalar instructions.
 Note that we can just ignore coordinates if our vectors have less than 4 dimensions.

+Before anything else, I want to stress that what I describe below is not comprehensive, and are effectively just notes that I'm taking.
+If you want a thorough description of DirectX concepts, you should probably look elsewhere.

 ---